Evertras/simple-homemanager/05-explain-outputs-body.md

 What does this function do?
 Think about it, then I'll explain.

 This function takes a single argument.
-That argument is an attribute set that contains the fields `a` and `b`.
+That argument is an attribute set that contains the attributes `a` and `b`.
 The function returns a new attribute set, which then contains a single filed `sum` that is equal to `a + b`.

 Got it?
 Great.
 Now let's look at our outputs function again, but let's remove